-Amounts in the "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards" column relate to amounts payable under our Fiscal 2011 Employee Bonus Plan at the time the grants of awards were made.
+(1) Amounts in the "Estimated Possible Payouts Under Non-Equity Incentive Plan Awards" column relate to amounts payable under our Fiscal 2011 Employee Bonus Plan at the time the grants of awards were made.
 The target column assumes the maximum achievement for both the corporate and individual performance components at the target level.
 The actual amounts paid to our Named Executive Officers are set forth in the "2011 Summary Compensation Table" above and the calculation of the actual amounts paid is discussed more fully in "-Compensation Discussion and Analysis-Executive Compensation Program Elements-Annual Cash Bonuses" above.

-(2) Amounts reflect the fair value of RSUs issued to time-based vesting and one or more performance-based vesting components, as described in detail in "-Compensation Discussion and Analysis-Executive Officer on the date of grant, calculated in accordance with ASC Topic 718 for stock-based compensation material structures and the value of the calculation of the value of the value of the value of the value of the grant date of the RSUs, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Evecutive Compensation" above.
+more fully in "-Compensation Discussion and Analysis-Executive Compensation Program Elements-Annual Cash Bonuses" above.

 (2) Amounts reflect the fair value of RSUs issued to the Named Executive Officer on the date of grant, calculated in accordance with ASC Topic 718 for stock-based compensation transactions.
-These awards are subject to time-based vesting and one or more performance-based vesting components, as described in detail in "-Compensation Discussion and Analysis-Executive Compensation" above.
+These awards are subject to time-based vesting and one or more performance-based vesting components, as described in detail in "-Compensation Discussion and Analysis-Executive Compensation Program Elements-Equity Compensation" above.
 The amounts in the table assume that all of the vesting conditions to the awards are met.
 For a discussion of the valuation of the common stock as of the grant date of the RSUs, see "Management's Discussion and Analysis of Financial Condition and Results of Operations-Stock-Based Compensation."

-(3) The grant date fair value of each award is computed in accordance with ASC Topic 718.
+The grant date fair value of each award is computed in accordance with ASC Topic 718.
 See Note 9 of "Notes to Consolidated Financial Statements" for a discussion of the assumptions made in determining the valuation of option awards.

-(4) Amounts also assume the target achievement for performance under our fiscal 2011 Sales Commission Plan.
+Amounts also assume the target achievement for performance under our fiscal 2011 Sales Commission Plan.
 The actual amount paid to Mr. Espinosa under our fiscal year 2011